wiany11/dynamic_programming__min_cov/README.md

 # dp-mincov
-Dynamic Programming to Compute a Cover of Minimum Cost
+Dynamic Programming: Computing a Cover of Minimum Cost

 ### Introduction